 If you have tried the above avenues and the denial is not overturned, you may want to try other visas.
 Though this may not seem like the best option considering the time and money you’ve spent, it may be the only way to obtain your green card.
 As long as you haven’t committed any crime or contracted any infectious disease that can make you inadmissible, you can always explore other options such as the EB-3 or a family-based green card.

 Over the past several years, the denial rate of green card application has been on the rise.
 One of the top reasons is that too many applicants would rather go through the visa application process by themselves instead of hiring professionals from the beginning.
 No matter how qualified or exceptional you may be in your field, your EB-2 visa will not be approved if your documentation and forms are not filed well.
-Your best bet is to hire a professional EB-2 immigration lawyer.
+Your best bet is to hire a professional EB-2 immigration lawyer to avoid an I-140 denied situation.

-At Immi-USA, we have a team of highly experienced green card attorneys with a long track record of EB-2 visa successes.
-We can help you gather evidence, prepare reference letters, and file your petitions for you.
-Also, if your application had already been denied, we can help you appeal the decision.
-To get in touch and schedule a consultation with our expert EB-2 lawyers today, you can fill out this contact form.
+VisaNation Law Group’s team of highly experienced green card attorneys have a long track record of EB-2 visa successes.
+They can help you gather evidence, prepare reference letters, and file your petitions for you.
+Also, if your application had already been denied, they can help you appeal the decision.
+To get in touch and schedule a consultation with VisaNation Law Group’s expert EB-2 lawyers today, fill out this contact form.